SAFCSP-Team/greedy-project/README.md

 Activity D: 10:30 - 11:30
 Activity E: 11:00 - 12:00

-- Sort Activities by End Time:
+- Sort Activities by End Time.

-- Select Activities Using the Greedy Approach:
+- Select Activities Using the Greedy Approach.